bvarnai/respository-installer/README.md

 ### Prerequisites

-Following tools are required and must be installed
+Following tools are required and must be installed:
   - `git`
   - `curl`
   - `jq`